AdobeDocs/commerce-operations.en/help/configuration/deployment/production-system.md

 1. Find a value to set using the [sensitive value reference](../reference/config-reference-sens.md).
 1. Note the configuration path for the setting.
 1. Log in to the production system as, or switch to, the file system owner.
-1. Change to the Magento installation directory.
+1. Change to the Commerce installation directory.
 1. Enter the following command:

    ```bash